Scutarx: Classification

-Scutarx belong to the family of Stagonolepididae of the clade Aetosauriformes.
+Scutarx belongs to the family Stagonolepididae of the clade Aetosauriformes.
 The Late Triassic (Carnian/Norian) aetosaurs were armored archosaurian reptiles.
 They are commonly found in India, North Africa, North America, and South America.
 These rare, highly derived archosaurs are easily distinguished from other Triassic archosaurs by the presence of an elongated, occasionally spiky, premaxilla and substantial dermal armor.

-Aetosauria is an early-diverging clade of Pseudosuchians, which played a significant role in a variety of Late Triassic terrestrial faunas with a widespread range and high species diversity.
-Measuring between one to three meters in length, with strongly armored bodies and tails, it had a crucial ecological function of being the earliest and one of only two clades of big herbivorous archosaurs from the Late Triassic.
+Aetosauria is an early-diverging clade of pseudosuchians, which played a significant role in a variety of Late Triassic terrestrial faunas with a widespread range and high species diversity.
+Measuring between one and three meters in length, with strongly armored bodies and tails, it had a crucial ecological function of being the earliest and one of only two clades of big herbivorous archosaurs from the Late Triassic.
 Aetosauria is divided into two main clades: Desmatosuchia and Aetosaurinae.
 Scutarx deltatylus has been identified through phylogenetic analysis as the sister taxon of Adamanasuchus eisenhardtae and Calytosuchus wellesi, all forming a clade within Desmatosuchinae.